-Since that case, rules have been introduced restricting how far employers can lawfully make pre-employment enquiries on health/disability.
+Since that case, the Equality Act has introduced a rule (s.60) restricting how far employers can lawfully make pre-employment enquiries on health/disability.
 Also, a compensation claim would presumably not succeed if failure to appoint a person who had disclosed the disability would have been a breach of the Equality Act.

 In Y v Calderdale Council, a case about stammering, the tribunal commented that it is not uncommon for a disabled applicant for a job to minimise, on the application form, the extent of his/her disability so as to increase his/her chances of being shortlisted.
 The applicant had told the tribunal: “In the past my experience has been that if I’ve requested adjustments I have not been shortlisted.”